wp-plugins/utubevideo-gallery/readme.txt

 - Built in Fancybox support with options to use Fancybox already installed by another plugin.
 - Thumbnail images for videos are cached on your own website.
 - Annotations are hidden automatically for a movie like experience.
+- Set size of video player

 == Installation ==

-1. Unzip 'flickrstream.zip' and upload `flickrstream` to the `/wp-content/plugins/` directory.
+1. Unzip 'utubevideo-gallery.zip' and upload `utubevideo-gallery` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin (uTubeVideo Gallery) through the 'Plugins' menu in WordPress.
-3. Create a dataset and copy shortcode onto a page or post.
+3. Create a gallery and copy shortcode onto a page or post.
+4. Create video albums for gallery just created.
-4. Add video albums and videos to the dataset.
+5. Add videos to video album just created.
+6. Set thumbnail of video album by clicking on 'edit' while on the video album page in utubevideo gallery settings.

 == Frequently Asked Questions ==